 In the CSc112 course, we expose students to the fundamentals of using computers and information technology (IT) to solve problems.
 The course provides an introduction to critical thinking and fundamental problem solving skills.
 Some problems are solved using packages like spreadsheets, some are solved without the use of a computer, and some are solved by programming.
 No previous programming or computer experience is necessary for this course, although basic computer literacy is helpful.

 This module brings alive the exciting world of modern computing.
-The module provides a clear insight into modern desktop environments, networks and servers; explores how data is represented and stored electronically; covers file structures and hierarchy; and investigates modern trends and technologies.
-Professional ethics for the IT industry are also introduced.
+The module provides a clear insight into modern desktop environments, networks and servers; explores how data is represented and stored electronically; file structures and hierarchy; and modern trends and technologies.